rjmccall/swift-evolution/visions/accessors.md

 Unfortunately, doing that in arbitrary code is not reliably possible.
 Swift frequently inserts implicit conservative copies because it cannot figure out that it could have safely borrowed.
 A hypothetical Non-Copying Swift that refused to do this would often force programmers to either insert those same copies explicitly or find a clever way to restructure their code to make borrowing possible.
 It is reasonable to argue that that would not a good trade-off for most code, where the cost of copying is likely small and the usability costs would be quite high.

-Furthermore, if a borrow has to be done with a `read` accessor, the coroutine nature of the accessor also has to be considered, because that comes with its own overhead.
+Furthermore, if a borrow has to be done with a `yield` accessor, the coroutine nature of the accessor also has to be considered, because that comes with its own overhead.
 This is particularly true if the value is going to be copied anyway and so the coroutine ultimately provided no benefit.

 None of this is to deny that avoiding copies can often be important for performance or even semantically required.
 Many of the accessors described in this document are there specifically to enable in-place borrowing and mutation because of the costs of adding extra copies.
 It just has to be said that borrows are not a panacea and often require substantial differences to coding patterns to be used reliably.

 ### Exposing transformed temporary values

-Because coroutine accessors like `read` and `modify` allow non-trivial finalization steps after they complete, they enable some interesting things to be expressed.
+Because coroutine accessors like `yield` and `yield inout` allow non-trivial finalization steps after they complete, they enable some interesting things to be expressed.
 One of these is that they can expose a transformed version of a stored value.

 For example, `Dictionary`'s default key-based `subscript` exposes the value as an `Optional` so that it can return `nil` if the key is not mapped. `Dictionary` doesn't actually want to store the values as `Optional`s in its internal hashtable because this would require additional storage space for every entry.
-When the client performs a modification access to this optional value, `Dictionary` can take advantage of the coroutine nature of `modify` by moving the current value (if present) into a temporary `Optional`, allowing the client to mutate that, and then either moving the new value back or, if it's become `nil`, removing the original entry from the hashtable.
+When the client performs a modification access to this optional value, `Dictionary` can take advantage of the coroutine nature of `yield inout` by moving the current value (if present) into a temporary `Optional`, allowing the client to mutate that, and then either moving the new value back or, if it's become `nil`, removing the original entry from the hashtable.
 This avoids any unnecessary copies of the original value, which both avoids some low-level overhead and allows higher-level optimizations like copy-on-write uniqueness checks to continue to succeed.

 Another example: providing a `Span` over the contents of a `String` can sometimes require temporary allocation to handle the case where a short `String` is stored inline.
-This therefore requires a coroutine `read`.
+This therefore requires a coroutine `yield`.

 ### Access scopes and exclusivity